Avin-Arunkumar/Avin-Arunkumar/README.md

 Hi, I’m Avin  A 👋
 ---
-💡 A driven Computer Science student eager to make an impact in the tech world!
+💡 A passionate Computer Science student determined to make an impact in the tech world!
 I have a solid foundation in web development, problem-solving, and algorithm optimization.
-Passionate about tackling challenges and building innovative solutions.
+Excited about tackling challenges and building innovative solutions.
 ---